-If you choose to take the payment on retirement, you will receive the severance based on your salary as of June 30, 2019.
-If received at retirement, the payment will qualify as a retiring allowance and no El or CPP will be deducted.
+If you choose to take the payment on retirement, you will receive the severance based on your salary as of Dec.
+31, 2021 (or based on your salary at an earlier date if you retire before then).
+If received at retirement, the payment will qualify as a retiring allowance and no EI or CPP will be deducted.
 Income tax will be withheld based on lump sum rates of 10% on amounts up to \$5,000, 20% on amounts between \$5,001 and \$15,000 and 30% on amounts over \$15,000.
-Please note that the income tax deducted is simply a withholdings tax.
+Please note that the income tax deducted is simply a statutory withholding tax.
 The amount of income tax you pay will be calculated based on your total income from all sources and determined when you file your personal income tax return.
-All or a portion of your severance can be transferred directly to an RRSP without income tax withholdings if you have sufficient personal RRSP room to do so.
-Rules around pre-1996 eligible room will also apply.
+All or a portion of your severance can be transferred directly to an RRSP without income tax withholding if you have sufficient personal RRSP room to do so.
+Rules for eligible pre-1996 direct transfers will also apply.

-54. Do I need a tax waiver (corporate or personal) if I'm taking my severance at retirement?
+53. Do I need a tax waiver (corporate or personal) if I'm taking my severance at retirement?

-No. Severance taken now or at retirement can be tax sheltered.
-For the early severance payout, the funds are considered regular employment income, so a waiver is needed if an employee wishes to have it paid with no tax withholdings.
-For the severance paid at retirement, it is considered a retiring allowance and no waiver is needed.
-In both cases, you must have sufficient personal RRSP room.
+No. Severance taken at retirement can be tax sheltered in accordance with the rules governing retiring allowances.
+For an early severance payout, the funds are considered regular employment income, so a waiver is needed if you wish to have it paid with no tax withholding.